Inpatient Rehab at Clarion Hospital Brings Specialized, State-of-the-Art Care with Friendly, Local Faces

 Local care for the patient is of the utmost importance, according to Dr. Freenock.

 “In rehab, in particular, there’s a lot of family involvement,” he said.
-“We need to have access to the family, so we can teach them how to help take care of them when they get home.
+“We need to have access to the family, so we can teach the patient how to help take care of them when they get home.
 It’s difficult to do that elsewhere.”

 Dr. Freenock and his team are with patients step-by-step through their journey to recovery.